ntampellini/TSCoDe/docs/operators_keywords.rst

    Generates a new ``molecule_confab.xyz`` file with all optimized conformers. (max 7-8 rotable bonds ideally)

-- ``neb`` - Allows the use of the TSCoDe NEB procedure on external structures, useful if working with calculators that do not natively integrate such methods (*i.e.* Gaussian).
+-  ``neb>`` - Allows the use of the TSCoDe NEB procedure on external structures, useful if working with calculators that do not natively integrate such methods (*i.e.* Gaussian).
-  The implementation is a climbing image nudged elastic band (CI-NEB) TS search with 6 images.
+   The implementation is a climbing image nudged elastic band (CI-NEB) TS search with 6 moving images.
    The operator should be used on a file that contains two structures, the start and end points for the search.
 A graph with the energy of each image is written, along with the MEP guess and the converged MEP.

+-  ``prune>`` - Reads the (multimolecular) input file and treats it as an ensemble generated during a TSCoDe embedding.
+That is the ensemble is pruned removing similar structure, optimized at the theory level(s) chosen and again pruned for similarity.

 Keywords
 ++++++++